Various schools prefer various teaching methods, and it is not always easy to find out what they prefer, even if you research about them.

-This shows your flexibility—you do not stick to a single method, just because you like it, or because it is the most convenient one (e.g. lecturing).
-Oppositely, you show that the pupils’ gain is your biggest concern and that you do everything to make them interested in the subject.
-Needless to say, interviewers love such job candidates!
+You should show your flexibility, saying that you do not stick to a single method, just because you like it, or because it is the most convenient one to follow in the classroom.
+Try to show them that you’d do everything to make the students engaged in the lessons.

-I believe that demonstrating and collaboration are the most effective teaching methods at the elementary and secondary level.
-It helps to develop the communication skills and teamwork of pupils, what’s an extra benefit of applying it.
-However, I have experience with all main teaching methods, including explanation, demonstration, learning by teaching, as well as some unorthodox methods, like learning by playing.
-When I prepare my lesson plans, I always think carefully about it and try to apply the most suitable methods in each lesson.
-I try to mix it up, so the students experience the unknown and the lessons are not routine.
+I believe that demonstrating and collaboration are the most effective teaching methods at the secondary school.
+The side benefit is the development of communication skills and teamwork.
+However, I have experience with all main teaching methods, including explanation, demonstration, learning by teaching, as well as some unorthodox methods, for example learning by playing.
+When I prepare my lesson plans, I always think carefully about that and try to apply the most suitable methods in each lesson.
+I always try to mix it up, so the students experience the unknown, and the lessons are not routine, or boring.

-I can’t say I prefer one method to another.
-Each method has its benefits and should be used in some situations.
-In some classes I prefer explaining, especially if pupils struggle with discipline.
-Then in some other classes, students are more creative, so I prefer collaborating.
-All in all, I typically try to apply various methods and observe the reactions to get good feedback.
-After some time I always understand which method works best in a class.
-I am sure you have some regulations too, so I plan to stick to it too.
+I can’t say that I prefer one method to another.
+Each method has certain benefits and should be applied in some situations.
+In one class I may prefer explaining, especially if pupils struggled with discipline.
+Then in some other classes, students are more creative, so I may prefer collaborating.
+I typically try to apply various methods and observe the reaction of the students, measuring both their progress and interest.
+After a few lessons I typically know which method works with them, and which does not.